Get

 It can be easy to confuse the Cornish Rex and the Devon Rex.
 Their names alone are so similar, coming from the breeds’ origins in the United Kingdom.
 Both cats look alike, with lean, muscular bodies, large ears, and wavy coats.
-Despite these similarities, though, there are several unique distinctions that set each breed apart.
+Despite these similarities, several unique distinctions set each breed apart.

-The Devon Rex has a few easily identifiable physical traits that make it unique from the Cornish Rex, including its large, low-set ears, much shorter whiskers, and slightly shorter and more muscular legs.
-The Cornish Rex, on the other hand, has longer legs, a smaller waist, a larger chest, and a finer coat than the Devon Rex.
+The Devon Rex has a few easily identifiable physical traits that make them unique from the Cornish Rex, including their large, low-set ears, much shorter whiskers, and slightly shorter and more muscular legs.
+On the other hand, the Cornish Rex has longer legs, a smaller waist, a larger chest, and a finer coat than the Devon Rex.

-Other than these subtle physical traits, there are distinct personality differences too.
-In this article, we’ll take a look at each breed and identify exactly what sets the two apart.
+Other than these subtle physical traits, there are distinct personality differences, too.
+In this article, we’ll look at each breed and identify precisely what sets the two apart.

-Cornish Rex vs Devon Rex side by side
+Catster_Side by Side Cornish Rex vs Devon Rex

 Cornish Rex